pablohpsilva/vuejs-component-style-guide/README.md

 ### Why?

-* A component demo proves the module works in isolation.
+* A component demo proves the component works in isolation.
 * A component demo gives developers a preview before having to dig into the documentation or code.
 * Demos can illustrate all the possible configurations and variations a component can be used in.